symeta/amazon-managed-opensearch/README.md

     - step2: attach the role to the IAM user who is the maintenance persona

 - 1.2 Via CLI deployed on aws EC2
-    - pre-requsite: aws java sdk installed on ec2
+    - pre-requisite: aws java sdk installed on ec2
     - step1: create role with Trusted entity type as AWS service, and choose ec2 in Use Case section, attach the role with AmazonOpenSearchServiceFullAccess policy (for other operation, could attach different Opensearch related policies according to specific requirement, [amazon managed opensearch IAM policy](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/ac-managed.html));
     - step2: attach the role to the ec2 instance, on which the CLI as well as java application is deployed